 Articles, External Publications, and Special Reports

-Characteristics of western juniper encroachment into sagebrush communities in central Oregon
+Dynamics of western juniper woodland expansion into sagebrush communities in central Oregon

 About PDFs: For best results, do not open the PDF in your Web browser.
 Right-click on the PDF link to download the PDF file directly to your computer.
 Click here for more PDF help.